Walter Lini: Political career

 Lin̄i was instrumental in the NHNP changing its name to the Vanua'aku Pati (VP).
+In November 1977 he was chosen as president of the Vanuaaku People's Provisional Government, established after the VP boycotted the 1977 elections.
+The provisional government was suspended in May 1978 and Lin̄i subsequently joined the government of national unity in December 1978 as minister for social affairs.

-He was elected Chief Minister following the VP's victory in the 1979 New Hebridean general election, and ascended to the position of Prime Minister upon Vanuatu's independence on July 30, 1980.
+Lin̄i was elected Chief Minister following the VP's victory in the 1979 New Hebridean general election, and ascended to the position of Prime Minister upon Vanuatu's independence on July 30, 1980.

 Lin̄i went on to lead the VP to victory in the 1983 and the 1987 general elections.

 Lini suffered a stroke in 1987 but subsequently remained active in politics.

 Lin̄i's administration was very controversial in the West because of its ties with the Eastern Bloc, Libya, and other socialist countries viewed with disdain by the United States and Europe, and its staunch opposition to nuclear testing in the region.
 He was the primary advocate of Melanesian socialism.
 Lini was a critic of Western market economies, arguing that they caused poverty in the Third World.
 Vanuatu was a part of the non-aligned movement.
 Vanuatu provided support to the Kanak indigenous independence movement in New Caledonia and was the only country in the region to support the independence of East Timor, then under Indonesian occupation, to self-determination.

 In 1988, President Ati George Sokomanu sought unsuccessfully to remove Lini from office.
+In 1990, Lini was awarded the New Zealand 1990 Commemoration Medal.

 His term ended in 1991, due to factionalism within his party.
 He joined the National United Party, of which he was leader at the time of his death.

 He was later appointed deputy prime minister, minister of justice and minister of interior.

 He died of an illness in Vanuatu's capital Port Vila.